sfkleach/regex4seq/docs/index.rst

    from regex4seq import IfItem

-   # We can use either '&' or '.then' to concetenate two patterns.
+   # We can use either '&' or '.then' to concatenate two patterns.
    pattern = (IfItem(lambda x: x > 0) & IfItem(lambda x: x < 0)).repeat()

    pattern.matches([1, -1, 2, -2, 3, -3])